-Place your object where the lighting is soft and even.
-A window with indirect daylight works very well.
+Place your product where the lighting is soft and even.
+A window with indirect daylight works very well for product photography at home.

-Natural light source works best when it is soft, not harsh.
+Natural light works best when it is soft, not harsh.

-Position the object so the light falls from the front or slightly from the side-front.
-This helps the product look clear and detailed.
+Position the product so the light falls from the front or slightly from the side-front.
+This helps the product look clear, detailed, and easier to evaluate.

 Front-facing light usually gives the cleanest and most balanced result.